My original intention for this website was to keep any text around the pictures to an absolute minimum.

-As all the cameras I now use are completely manual, I have to rely on using hand held exposure meters for my exposure readings.
+All the cameras I now use are completely manual, that means I have to rely on using hand held exposure meters for my exposure readings.
 For a number of years I used a couple of Weston Euromasters until they became unreliable with age.
-I have recently acquired a Gossen Luna Pro, which is an excellent meter with a good exposure range although a little on the bulky side.
+And have recently acquired a Gossen Luna Pro, which is an excellent meter with a good exposure range although a little on the bulky side.
 When I can, I try to use this meter in the incident mode with the diffuser in place.
 This means I am holding the meter as close to the subject as possible with the dome in place pointing back at the camera.
 This way I am measuring the light falling on the subject rather than the light reflected back from it.
 This method of metering is not practical for distant landscape work where I have to use the reflection metering method, pointing the meter away from the camera at the subject and interpreting the resulting exposure readings accordingly.

-The series of pictures taken of the frozen flowers ie: pic0047 closeup, were created using an old rectangular black baking tray that I rescued from a skip.
+The series of pictures taken of the frozen flowers, were created using an old rectangular black baking tray that I rescued from a skip.
 The paint inside the tin had started to flake and peel and that alone has made for interesting pictures.
 These compositions were made by half filling the tray with water then partially freezing it in a freezer draw of our large freezer.
 To make the composition, objects are placed in the partially frozen ice as the water solidifies, and the tray was then returned to the freezer draw until the water has completely frozen.
 Most of the images have been taken with a 35mm Nikon F2 and the 55mm micro Nikkor.
 All the pictures are taken with natural light and the exposures are calculated with a the Gossen light meter in incident mode, with an allowance made for the lens extension of the micro lens when close focusing.
-As an alternative to photographing the frozen flowers inside the baking tray, I removed the block of ice and photographed it either on a small light box or held in it in place with tape against a window using transmitted natural light. ie pic0040-pic0041 close up.
+As an alternative to photographing the frozen flowers inside the baking tray, I removed the block of ice and photographed it either on a small light box or held in it in place with tape against a window using transmitted natural light.

-Other close up images included on the site are dried leaves lightly stuck onto tracing paper then taped in place on the inside of the shed window. ie pic0038 close up.
+Other close up images included on the site are dried leaves lightly stuck onto tracing paper then taped in place on the inside of the shed window.
 These have been taken with transmitted natural light with the Mamiya c220.
 Using this camera for close up work is not ideal, as it is a twin lens reflex (TLR).
 Although it has the ability to close focus there is the issue of parallax at close distances.
 My technique for solving this problem is a simple one providing the camera is mounted on a tripod and is parallel to the subject matter.
 I focus using the viewing lens as normal, then raise the centre column of the tripod up by 50mm, this is the distance that separates the two lenses on the camera.
 Alternatively you can guess the framing by the cut off on the focusing screen, but I find moving the camera to be a more accurate method.
 Measuring the exposure for transmitted light, using the Gossen in incident mode and again there is the need to make allowance for the bellows extension.